 - Are there additional restrictions on eligible property?

 Yes.
 You must own your property in fee simple (in other words, there can’t be any limitations on your ability to sell or encumber the property), there must be no municipal liens on your property, you cannot be participating in a municipal deferral program, and there must be nothing preventing deferral in any federal law or rule.
+For applications filed after January 1, 2024, certain municipal liens are permissible, but there must be no more than 2 years of delinquent property taxes at the time of application for deferral.

 - How do I apply for the program?